Exemptions from Testing

 - If your vehicle is in an area that does not have an inspection program:

-When approved, an out-of-state exemption will be sent to you.
-The bottom portion of the exemption certificate may be mailed to the Motor Vehicle Division of Arizona Department of Transportation (ADOT), along with your vehicle registration paperwork.
+When approved, an out-of-state exemption certificate will be sent to you.
+The bottom portion of the exemption certificate may be mailed to the Motor Vehicle Division of Arizona Department of Transportation (ADOT) along with your vehicle registration paperwork.
 You may also call in your registration or use the ADOT on-line portal at www.servicearizona.com for faster service.

 Note: Out-of-state exemptions are valid for one to two years, depending on whether the vehicle had emissions inspected and/or what type of test was conducted.

 If your vehicle is registered in the Phoenix area, mail any above listed documents to:

 1110 W. Washington Street